kubeshop/botkube-docs/content/contribute/elasticsearch-develop.md

 weight: 11
 ---

-To develop BotKube with Elasticsearch notifier enabled, install it locally:
+The easiest way to develop BotKube with Elasticsearch notifier enabled is to install Elasticsearch on your local Kubernetes cluster.

+## Steps

 1. Install Elasticsearch: